What Every Chicken Coop

 What Every Chicken Coop Should Have for Their Flock

 Once your chicks are fully feathered, at about 8-10 weeks old, they are ready to leave the brooder and head outside into the coop.

 When setting up a coop, most first timers may be drawn to the variety of pre-made, fabulous-looking coops that are available.
 Those are perfectly fine, but keep in mind they are usually only suited for a flock of 2-6 birds.
 Do-It-Yourselfers can save money by building the coop as a fun weekend project.
-Whichever route you go, the coop should have the following qualities:
+Whichever route you go, the coop will need to be comfortable and predator proof.

 - Shelter – Protection from the sun, rain, and wind.

 - Space – There should be 4 ft.2 of coop space and 6 ft.2 of run space for each bird.

 - Ventilation – This is super important!
 Airflow in the coop will reduce ammonia, heat, and moisture.
 High humidity, especially in cold weather, can lead to respiratory illness and frostbite.
 Make sure your coop has ventilation up near the roof to prevent drafts but still allow oxygen to flow.

 - Predator Protection – Don’t think predators like coyotes or raccoons live in your area?
 Think again!
 They’ll show up once you start tempting them with chicken.
 A predator-proof coop is essential.
 Make sure the doors securely lock and the openings are covered with wire.
 Instead of chicken wire, it’s best to use something with smaller openings to prevent predators from reaching through.
 Also, the wire used for the run’s fencing should extend underground to keep out diggers.